End of Days (film)

-End of Days is a 1999 American action horror film directed by Peter Hyams and written by Andrew W. Marlowe.
+End of Days is a 1999 American action horror film shot and directed by Peter Hyams and written by Andrew W. Marlowe.
 It stars Arnold Schwarzenegger, with Gabriel Byrne, Robin Tunney, Kevin Pollak, Rod Steiger, CCH Pounder, Derrick O'Connor, Miriam Margolyes, and Udo Kier in supporting roles.
-The film follows alcoholic former New York Police Department detective Jericho Cane (Schwarzenegger) who, after he saves a banker (Byrne) from an assassin, finds himself embroiled in a religious conflict and must protect an innocent young woman (Tunney) who is chosen by evil forces to conceive the Antichrist with Satan.
+The film follows former New York Police Department detective Jericho Cane (Schwarzenegger) who, after he saves a banker (Byrne) from an assassin, finds himself embroiled in a religious conflict and must protect an innocent young woman (Tunney) who is chosen by evil forces to conceive the Antichrist with Satan.

 The film was released by Universal Pictures in North America on November 24, 1999, and received largely negative reviews, but was a box office success grossing $212 million worldwide.

 Plot

 Former NYPD Police Detective Jericho Cane runs an elite security agency in New York City.
-Haunted by the murder of his wife and daughter, both killed in retaliation for his testimony against corrupt police officers, he becomes a suicidal alcoholic.
+Haunted by the murder of his wife and daughter, both killed in retaliation for his testimony against corrupt police officers, he considers suicide.

 On December 28, 1999, Satan arrives on Earth and possesses an investment banker.
-The following day, Jericho and his close friend, Bobby Chicago, are assigned as private security for the banker.
+The following day, Jericho and his close friend Bobby Chicago are assigned as private security for the banker.
 Jericho saves him from an assassination attempt by prophetic Vatican priest Thomas Aquinas, who warns of Satan's return before being subdued.
 Driven to understand why he targeted the banker, Jericho and Bobby investigate Aquinas's apartment, where they discover a photo of a young woman named Christine York.
-Orphaned at a young age, Christine has been unwittingly raised by disciples of Satan, including her carer Mabel, unaware they are grooming her for their master.
+Orphaned at a young age, Christine has been raised by disciples of Satan, including her caretaker Mabel, unaware that they are grooming her for their master.
 She experiences haunting visions of Satan having sex with her, though she believes them to be delusions.

 Two days later, Satanist violence has escalated across the city.
-Satan visits the hospitalized Aquinas and crucifies him before Jericho arrives to interrogate him.
+Satan visits the hospitalized Aquinas and fatally crucifies him before Jericho arrives to interrogate him.
 Carvings on Aquinas's body lead Jericho to Christine.
-He and Bobby arrive at her home in time to save her from the Cardinal's Masonic Vatican knights, who intend to kill her before Satan can take her.
-Satan arrives and kills Mabel for failing to secure Christine, and immolates Bobby, seemingly killing him.
+He and Bobby arrive at her home in time to save her from the Cardinal's knights, who intend to kill her before Satan can take her.
+Satan arrives and brutally kills Mabel for failing to secure Christine, and immolates Bobby, seemingly killing him.

 Jericho and Christine take shelter in the church of Father Kovak, an acquaintance of Aquinas.
-Kovak explains that, every 1,000 years, Satan rises to Earth to attempt to impregnate a chosen woman—an event that will grant Satan dominion over Earth.
+Kovak explains that every thousand years, Satan rises to Earth to impregnate a chosen woman, an event that will grant Satan dominion over Earth.
 Satan must conceive the child before midnight on December 31.
-Jericho rejects the claims, unable to believe in a God who would allow his family to be murdered, but Christine chooses to stay with Kovak and his clergy.
+Jericho rejects the claims, unable to believe in a god who would allow his family to be murdered, but Christine chooses to stay with Kovak and his clergy.